-Helios is a laser DAC, used for connecting laser projectors to your computer.
+Helios is a laser DAC, used for connecting laser show projectors to your computer.
 It is very low cost, yet fast and with high resolution.
 It is compatible with every laser projector with a standard ILDA port, and connects to any computer using USB.

 Helios is compatible a wide range of software, including free and cross-platform options:

 - Spaghetti Laser Show (Windows)

 - NEW: openFrameworks (via community plugin) (Mac, Linux, Windows*, free)

 - NEW: Pure Data (via community plugin) (Mac, Linux*, Windows*, free)

 Both the hardware and the software of the Helios is open source.
 With cross-platform libraries, including example code in C++ and Python, it is easy to integrate the Helios into your own projects.

 - Max sample rate: 65.5 kpps